andrewhnberry/andrewhnberry.github.io/_posts/2020-05-11-top-5-tips-to-speed-up-your-modeling-process.markdown

 ### Tip 3: Dimensionality Reduction
 Sometimes your dataset is large and there are many different features to take into account, which prolongs the computational time.
 Say you're doing a classic classification problem, most likely there are some features that are more important and relevant than other features.
 Some features may be weighted more than others by your model.
 Thus, why don't we take out the features that don't contribute to our model.
 The question then is, which features do we take out?

-There are countless of dimensionality techniques, however I will show you how to use the  Principal component analysis (PCA) Dimensionality Reduction technique with Sklearn, which is one of my favourites and most popular.
-I won't go into the details on the how PCA works, however, I will link you folks to a few great sources below.
+There are countless of dimensionality reduction techniques, however I will show you how to use the  _Principal Component Analysis_ (PCA) dimensionality reduction technique with Sklearn, which is one of my favourites and most popular.
+I won't go into the details on how PCA works, however, I will link you folks to a few great sources below.

 1. https://setosa.io/ev/principal-component-analysis/
 2. [StatQuest: PCA main ideas in only 5 minutes!!! by Josh Starmer](https://www.youtube.com/watch?v=HMOI_lkzW08)

-Follow this code to your preferred python coding environment and play around to learn more on how to use PCA with Sklearn.
+Follow this code on to your preferred python coding environment and play around to learn more on how to use PCA with Sklearn.
 ```python
 #Importing the holy trinity of data science packages
 import pandas as pd